fritzlb/iOS17-JIT-WIN/README.md

 - Connect your PC to the internet, that's required to mount the PersonalizedDeveloperDiskImage
 - Some PC devices have software/bios settings that automatically disable wifi if a wired connection is detected.
 Disable that software if you're running into issues where your wifi turns off.
 - If the script says done but you don't have JIT enabled it's likely you didn't use a supported install method.
 For JIT to work you do need an app sideloaded using a dev cert, this is a limitation by Apple.
 - Currently, there are a few reports with the script saying "Device not connected" even though it is.
-Apparently there is a possibility to fix that by uninstalling the USB NCM drivers in device manager, they should reinstall once you reconnect your device.
+For some users ejecting the device through iTunes was enough, for others uninstalling the USB ncm drivers and reconnecting the cable fixed it.
 As I can't reproduce the error it's pretty hard to debug.
 If you do have any information regarding this, please participate in the discussion under issues.

 # Tips
 - Because many people had issues with this: the release version of Pojavlauncher for iOS doesn't support MC 1.20.
 Use a lower MC version or try out a developer build of Pojavlauncher.
 For me, the ios build (NOT the slimmed version!) from this website worked: https://github.com/PojavLauncherTeam/PojavLauncher_iOS/actions/runs/7498475877